david-andrew/dewy-lang/resources/discussion_points.md

 - https://www.ibm.com/reports/threat-intelligence
 - jonathan blow on mitigating buffer overflow risks: https://www.youtube.com/watch?v=EJRdXxS_jqo

-## functions that capture external variables, specifying what variables they capture
+## closure explicit syntax for specifying what variables they capture

 In C++, you can have a lambda that captures specific variables from the parent scope (perhaps not exactly correct syntax, from jonathan blow talk on about his hypothetical language):